futurehomeno/fimp-api/README.md

 `delta_t`    |               | Elapsed time in seconds between the 'Meter Value' and the 'Previous Meter Value' measurements.
 `prv_data`   |               | Previous meter reading.
 `unit`       | "kWh"         | One of sup_units.
 For meter_unknown it will be a number.
+`direction`  | "export"      | Defines whether reading is based on consumption (import) or production (export).
+Applicable for every meter except for meter_elec.
+`virtual`    | "true"        | Field is present and equal "true" if the measurement was calculated by a virtual service, and "false" or not being present otherwise.

 #### Important notes